VMFS Recovery™

 Recover data from damaged or formatted VMFS disks or VMDK files

-VHD files may be mounted directly to a Windows PC running Windows 7 or later versions, despite the fact that they are normally used for logical drives in a virtual machine environment.
-Furthermore, virtual hard drives can get corrupted, accidentally erased, or destroyed for a variety of causes, which results in data loss even if they cannot be physically handled (if the VHD is saved on a non-physical drive).
+VHD files can be directly mounted to a Windows PC running Windows 7 or later versions, despite the fact that they are normally used for logical drives in a virtual machine environment.
+Data loss happens even if virtual hard drives (VHDs) are stored on non-physical drives and cannot be touched physically since they are susceptible to corruption, accidental deletion, and destruction for a variety of reasons.

 In this article you will find out: